joostiphone/Optiplex-9020-USFF-Hackintosh/README.md

 # Work Procedure:
 https://www.tonymacx86.com/threads/the-4k-dell-optimac-big-sur-opencore-thread-dell-optiplex-7020-and-9020.302383/

 So far Big Sur with OpenCore is working very well.
-A small how-to here:
+A small how-to here, because the topic-owner doesn't want to share his EFI:

 PRECAUSION/Notes:
 - You can download the latest build from here which you can use during the EFI creation as per below: https://github.com/acidanthera/OpenCorePkg/releases